Print

 8 oz beeswax

-2 ml essential oils (a little under 1/2 tsp) – I used Warm Citrus by Primally Pure
+2.5 ml essential oils (1/2 tsp) – I used Warm Citrus by Primally Pure

 Instructions

-1. Prepare the candle jars: Stick the wooden wicks to the bottom in the center of the candle (If the candle jar is wider than 4″, then consider placing two wicks in it to make sure the edges melt as well.)
-The wick will likely be too long.
-You can either trim it after pouring the wax or trim it now.
-I prefer to trim it now because it’s much easier.
-Just pull the wick back out of the metal holder and trim to desired length.
-I recommend making it about 1″ shorter than the candle because you don’t want it burning higher than the candle and also want to be able to put the top on without the wick getting in the way.
+1. Prepare the candle jars: Stick the wicks to the bottom in the center of the candle.
+If the candle jar is wider than 4″, then consider placing two wicks in it to make sure the edges melt as well.
+The wick will likely be too long, but you’ll trim it as needed.
+I prefer to trim it now because it makes it much easier (just remove it and cut with scissors to desired length).

-2. Set up a double broiler on the stove with the heat on med-high.
+2. Set up a double boiler on the stove with the heat on med-high.
 You want the water to be hot or to simmer, but not boil.
-If you don’t have a double broiler, you can create your own by putting water in a large pot (about 1/3-1/2 full), then placing a smaller pot into the water.
+If you don’t have a double boiler, you can create your own by putting water in a large pot (about 1/3-1/2 full), then placing a smaller pot into the water.

 3. In the top pot, add the beeswax and coconut oil and stir until melted.
 It’ll take about 10 minutes.
 You don’t want it to get too hot, so a slow melt is good.